 Tip #2: To maximize freezer space use heavy-duty freezer bags.
 Lay the bag flat on a small baking sheet and transfer to the freezer.
 Once frozen you can remove the baking sheet.
 Freezing the bag flat on a baking sheet ensures it freezes in a flat, room-saving shape!

-Easy to make, hearty and incredibly flavorful, this vegetarian 3 bean chili is so cozy and delicious you won’t miss the meat at all!
+Easy to make, hearty and incredibly flavorful, this vegetarian 3 bean chili recipe is so cozy and delicious you won’t miss the meat at all!

 Until next week, friends, cheers – to chili sans the beef!

 The best Vegetarian Three Bean Chili recipe👇